nilsonsales/SlidingPuzzle/README.md

 # SlidingPuzzle

 A **Search Tree algorithm** to solve 3x3 Sliding Puzzles.
-Entering a valid combination, it will calculate and give you the reverse step-by-step to solve it.
+Entering a valid combination, it will solve and give you the reverse step-by-step.

 Example:
 ```